Suggestions for how we can tackle the climate crisis while centering justice for communities

 The Earthworker factory in Morwell, where locals are employed to manufacture solar hot water systems.
 Credit: Earthworker.

 Despite its success, the Latrobe Valley Authority’s future is still uncertain, with their funding due to run out in the next year.
-The remaining three power stations will close over the next 10 to 20 years so the Latrobe Valley’s transition will take at least that long.
-Ongoing support to deliver long term planning and holistic transformation is needed.
+But ongoing support to deliver long term planning and holistic transformation is needed.

 Given the importance of local community leadership and the inclusive, participatory process, the Authority should be funded to continue its important work.